doolin/autotoolerpp/readme.md

 Template for a small c++ project built with GNU autotools.

+TODO:

+- Fix ac_local for cppunit: `ls /opt/homebrew/share/aclocal-1.16/` Need to set the `AC_LOCAL_PATH` to here.
+The `cppunit.m4` macro is apparently not present on my current mbp.

 ## Usage

 This tiny project template has two main uses: